-Although strawberry plants are considered perennial, they are most productive in their first 1–5 years.
+Although strawberry plants are considered perennial, they are most productive in their first one to five years.
 With a little yearly maintenance, you can keep them bearing well longer.
 The best way to keep a strawberry bed going is to renovate it by thinning the existing plants and allowing runners to root and become new plants.

 Do You Have to Renovate Strawberry Beds?

-Of course, you don't absolutely have to renovate strawberry beds.
-Many gardeners don't find it worth the effort and either grow strawberries as annuals or simply add a few new plants each year while taking out the underperformers.
+You don't absolutely have to renovate strawberry beds.
+Many gardeners don't find it worth the effort and either grow strawberries as annuals or simply add a few new plants each year while taking out the under performing plants.

 You could even grow your strawberries in containers.
-You would probably want to start with new plants each year, but they'd be easier to plant and you could keep them within arms reach.
+It's a good idea to start with new plants each year, but they'd be easier to plant and you could keep them within arms reach.

 Strawberry plants produce best when they are young.
 However, they conveniently send out runners that will become new plants.
 So thinning out the older plants while allowing the new ones created from runners to fill in will keep your strawberry patch in continual production.
-And you only have to do it once a year.
+The good news is you only have to thin them once a year.

-When Is the Best Time to Renovate the Strawberry Bed?
+The Best Time to Renovate the Strawberry Bed

 Wait until after you harvest, to do any renovation.
 After the berries ripen and are picked, the plants are in a semi-dormant stage.
 This is the best time to move them.